zhuohaoyu/RewardAnything/README.md

   </div>
 </div>

-**RewardAnything** introduces a revolutionary paradigm for reward modeling: instead of learning implicit preferences from fixed datasets, our models understand and follow explicit natural language principles.
-This enables dynamic adaptation to diverse evaluation criteria without costly retraining.
+Traditional reward models learn **implicit preferences** from fixed datasets, leading to static judgments that struggle with the **nuanced and multifaceted nature of human values**.
+We believe that, much like Large Language Models follow diverse instructions, reward models must be able to understand and follow **explicitly specified principles**.

+**RewardAnything** embodies this new paradigm.
+Our models are designed to interpret natural language principles at inference time, enabling **dynamic adaptation** to a wide array of evaluation criteria **without costly retraining**.
+This approach shifts from fitting a single preference distribution to achieving true principle-following generalization.

 ## 🌟 Key Features